womenrising/womenrising/README.md

 making this open source is to give mainly women but anyone who is looking to get into development or someone who is just looking for a project to help out with, a place to display their awesome skills as well as try to give feedback to people on their code.
-All this is to be done in a respectable way, any contributor should review our code of conduct at
+All this is to be done in a respectful way, any contributor should review our code of conduct at
 [Code Of Conduct](https://github.com/kma3a/womenrising/blob/master/CODE_OF_CONDUCT.md).
 If you have any complaint please let us know by sending an email to